pavanakella-builds/edi-labs/README.md

 ## Enterprise Decision Infrastructure

+Trust, Memory and Execution Layer for Autonomous Enterprises

+### Problem

-Enterprises have systems of record for data, transactions, customers, and work.
+Enterprises have systems of record for:

+* Data
+* Transactions
+* Customers
+* Work

 They do not have systems of record for decisions.